unldenis/UnldenisHelper/README.md

 })).bindWith(plugin);
 ```
 ## Asynchronous API
-To handle asynchronous events the Bukkit API provides nothing less than a runnable to execute tasks asynchronously. <br>
-<a href="https://github.com/unldenis/UnldenisHelper/blob/master/src/main/java/com/github/unldenis/helper/concurrent/BukkitFuture.java">BukkitFuture</a> allows you to return a new CompletableFuture that is asynchronously completed by Bukkit schedule, which <a href="https://github.com/unldenis/UnldenisHelper/blob/74b861606b4eb09cbfdc98300ba7565c094c4c33/src/main/java/com/github/unldenis/helper/concurrent/BukkitFuture.java#L19">allows</a> you or <a href="https://github.com/unldenis/UnldenisHelper/blob/74b861606b4eb09cbfdc98300ba7565c094c4c33/src/main/java/com/github/unldenis/helper/concurrent/BukkitFuture.java#L37">not</a> to return a value at the end of a task. <br>
+To handle asynchronous events the Bukkit API provides nothing less than a runnable to execute tasks asynchronously. <a href="https://github.com/unldenis/UnldenisHelper/blob/master/src/main/java/com/github/unldenis/helper/concurrent/BukkitFuture.java">BukkitFuture</a> allows you to return a new CompletableFuture that is asynchronously completed by Bukkit schedule, which <a href="https://github.com/unldenis/UnldenisHelper/blob/74b861606b4eb09cbfdc98300ba7565c094c4c33/src/main/java/com/github/unldenis/helper/concurrent/BukkitFuture.java#L19">allows</a> you or <a href="https://github.com/unldenis/UnldenisHelper/blob/74b861606b4eb09cbfdc98300ba7565c094c4c33/src/main/java/com/github/unldenis/helper/concurrent/BukkitFuture.java#L37">not</a> to return a value at the end of a task.
 Moreover, thanks to <a href="https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html">CompletableFuture</a> you will be able to execute more tasks sequentially.
 ```java
 findPlayer(this)
 .thenCompose(player -> getPlayTime(this, player))